Opentrons/Protocols/dinosaur-A/README.md

 	* Plate Pics

 ## Description
 Draw a picture of a dinosaur on a 96 well plate using food coloring.
+This protocol is designed for the OT-One Standard model, which requires the pipette be on the "A" axis.

 ### Time Estimate
 10 minutes